haolingdong-msft/metrics-advisor-poc/archboard.md

   **Code**: https://github.com/haolingdong-msft/metrics-advisor-poc/commit/b86c9353a90c3cbf5709cb3c982b2ff175dc59d9

-With pure DPG code, getting datafeed is like below, we need to pass in requestOptions even we don't need it, in the response, we also need to convert `BinaryData` to `DataFeed` by ourselves:
+With pure DPG code, getting data feed is like below, we need to pass in requestOptions even we don't need it, in the response, we also need to convert `BinaryData` to `DataFeed` by ourselves:

 ```
 RequestOptions requestOptions = new RequestOptions();